laws-africa/laws-africa.github.io/content/pages/story.md

 Indigo enables a new approach to free access to law in Africa:

 * It enables national governments to maintain their own legislation collections;
-* It underlies our [Legislation Commons](https://laws.africa/commons), a Creative-Commons licensed collection of African legislation;
+* It underlies our [Legal Knowledge Platform](/platform/), including Creative-Commons licensed collections of African legislation;
 * It produces machine-friendly Akoma Ntoso XML to enable legislation reuse, unlocking innovation;
 * It **significantly** reduces the time and cost of converting legislation into Akoma Ntoso: a complex Act with hundreds of sections can be converted in one to two hours.